RIISS00044 - Work Zone Traffic Control - Traffic Controller Skill Set

 Cost: $80 anywhere in the Illawarra region during 7am – 6pm.

 The fee and arrangement for other locations and times must be agreed between the student and assessor.

 - PPE must be worn (boots, long pants, long sleeve shirt, hat/cap, sun glasses)

 - All students must provide a Unique Student Identifier (USI) number.

 - An appropriate understanding of both written and spoken English

 - CPCCOHS1001A Work safely in the construction industry (white card)

-- Current Drivers Licence – Red P’s acceptable
+- Current Drivers License preferable – Red P’s acceptable

 Language, Literacy and Numeracy levels have been mapped for each course in an effort to demonstrate the minimum levels that are required to complete training.
 In addition the mapping exercise also identifies levels that may be required in the workplace, below is a sample of LLN levels.